nairuzabulhul/.CodeBits/InterviewQuestions/Top 100 Networking Interview Questions & Answers.md

 ### 101) What is Socket?

 A socket is one endpoint of a two-way communication link between two programs running on the network.
 A socket is bound to a port number so that the TCP layer can identify the application that data is destined to be sent to.

+### 102) What is a Socks Proxy?

+ Socks proxy is a general puporse proxy server that establish TCP connection to another
+	server on the behalf of a client, then routes all the traffic back and forth between client and the server